Steven Horsford: Israel

 Horsford has described the controversy about the relocation of the U.S. Embassy to Jerusalem as "a distraction away from the important international issues we are right now faced with."

 Minimum wage

 Horsford supports an increase in the federal minimum wage.
 In March 2014, as part of a "constituent outreach effort", he went undercover to help a UPS driver deliver packages, partly "to get a from-the-ground perspective of the working man and woman in Las Vegas" and partly "to argue for raising the federal minimum wage from $7.25 per hour to $10.10."

 Supreme Court

 Horsford voted against S. 4160: Supreme Court Police Parity Act of 2022.
-The bill would provide extra security to Supreme Court justices after recent doxing concerns, and an alleged assassination attempt against Justice Brett Kavanaugh.
+The bill would provide extra security to Supreme Court justices after recent doxing concerns, and an assassination plot against Justice Brett Kavanaugh.

 Reparations

 Horsford is a sponsor of H.R.
 40, the Commission to Study and Develop Reparation Proposals for African Americans Act.
 The bill would set up a reparations commission for those with enslaved ancestors.